TiagoMoreira003/Chat/README.md

 - Send public messages to all connected users.
 - Engage in private conversations between two users.
 - Create and join groups for group chats.
+- An interface/dashboard that shows the active connections and the number of messages sent in real-time.

 ## Features